 If you find yourself with leftovers, store your clotted cream in an airtight container or jar in the fridge to enjoy the next day, or keep it for up to 3-5 days.

 The thick consistency of this sweet treat is the perfect creamy texture to serve with scones and pastries.
-I hope you love this recipe as much as I do!
-What types of desserts will you enjoy with your clotted cream?
-Let me know in the comments below!
+I hope you love this DIY clotted cream as much as I do!

 Pin for later: